-- The output voltage will be adjusted until the measured current equals the current setpoint. - When enabled, the output voltage cannot be manually changed. - Recommended when tracking a series resonance. - Will disable power tracking - The voltage will not be adjusted until the phase tracking is locked, i.e. there is less than 10 degrees difference between the measured phase and the phase set point.
+- The output voltage will be adjusted until the measured current equals the current setpoint. - When enabled, the output voltage cannot be manually changed. - Recommended when tracking a series resonance.

+- Will disable power tracking. - The voltage will not be adjusted until the phase is within 10 degrees of the phase set point.